What is Monsplasty?

 What Does a Monsplasty Do?

-The purpose of a monsplasty is to reduce the amount of fatty tissue or skin, based upon the primary source of the bulge.
+The purpose of a monsplasty is to reduce the amount of fatty tissue or skin.
+Its based upon the primary source of the bulge.

 Anesthesia for a Monsplasty

-Depending upon the amount of tissue to be removed, local anesthesia with oral sedation can be used for some processes, but general anesthesia can be preferable others.
+Depending on the amount of tissue to be removed, local anesthesia with oral sedation can be used.
+For some processes general anesthesia is preferred.